MamaNyoSquad/.github/profile/README.md

   <summary><h2>#MamaNyoVotesPH: 「We VOTE for the Future」 🗳️</h2></summary>

-  **#MamaNyoVotesPH** was commenced to give light about the events surrounding the Midterm and General Elections in the Philippines.
+  **#MamaNyoVotesPH** is commenced to give light about the events surrounding the Midterm and General Elections in the Philippines.

   Related commentaries are presented by the G.Mgr -- outlining her thoughts about the event and its outcome.